 2. Preparation of the Body

 Unlike a traditional burial with a viewing, cremation does not require embalming unless the family chooses to hold a public wake beforehand.
 The body is cleaned and dressed.
-For those wondering about the details of this transition, our guide on How Cremation Works Step by Step offers further insights into the preparation phase.
+The sections below offer further detail on each stage of the preparation phase.

 3. The Cremation Container